MINI Convertible review

 Despite some extra weight from the strengthening needed to reinforce the convertible version of the MINI, it’s still great fun to drive.
 It has well-weighted steering, a grippy chassis, a slick gear change and feels nimble around corners.

 The driving position is comfortable and feels sporty, but some may find the ride on the stiff side.
 The vibrations you often get as a result of a convertible losing the extra bracing of a fixed roof aren't too bad.
-You'd still notice them if you drove it back to back with a hard-top supermini (and especially the MINI hatch), but it feels more rigid than a DS3 Cabrio despite having a proper convertible roof (unlike its rival).
+You'd still notice them if you drove it back to back with a hard-top supermini (and especially the MINI hatch), but it feels more rigid than the now-discontinued DS3 Cabrio, despite having a proper convertible roof.